morteza-shoushtari/starter-academic/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2020-04-01"
   date_end = ""
-  description = "The Society is the nation's oldest, largest, and most selective all-discipline honor society. "
+  description = "This Society is the nation's oldest, largest, and most selective all-discipline honor society. "
 +++